profiseedev/azuredatafactory/documentation/Copy from CSV to Profisee REST API.md

 ### Mapping

 If you are copying all the fields in the file, no mapping is required.
-You would only need to provide mappings if you wish to only copy a subset of the fields in the file.
+You will only need to provide mappings if you wish to only copy a subset of the fields in the file.

 Trigger
 -------